Combinatorial chemistry: Combinatorial split-mix (split and pool) synthesis

-In 1990 three groups described methods for preparing peptide libraries by biological methods and one year later Fodor et al. published a remarkable method for synthesis of peptide arrays on small glass slides.
+In 1990, three groups described methods for preparing peptide libraries by biological methods and one year later Fodor et al. published a remarkable method for synthesis of peptide arrays on small glass slides.

 A "parallel synthesis" method was developed by Mario Geysen and his colleagues for preparation of peptide arrays.
 They synthesized 96 peptides on plastic rods (pins) coated at their ends with the solid support.
 The pins were immersed into the solution of reagents placed in the wells of a microtiter plate.
-The method is widely applied particularly by using automatic parallel synthesizers.
+The method is widely applied, particularly by using automatic parallel synthesizers.
 Although the parallel method is much slower than the real combinatorial one, its advantage is that it is exactly known which peptide or other compound forms on each pin.

 Further procedures were developed to combine the advantages of both split-mix and parallel synthesis.
-In the method described by two groups the solid support was enclosed into permeable plastic capsules together with a radiofrequency tag that carried the code of the compound to be formed in the capsule.
+In a method described by two groups, the solid support was enclosed into permeable plastic capsules together with a radiofrequency tag that carried the code of the compound to be formed in the capsule.
 The procedure was carried out similar to the split-mix method.
 In the split step, however, the capsules were distributed among the reaction vessels according to the codes read from the radiofrequency tags of the capsules.

-A different method for the same purpose was developed by Furka et al. is named "string synthesis".
-In this method, the capsules carried no code.
-They are strung like the pearls in a necklace and placed into the reaction vessels in stringed form.
+A different method for the same purpose was developed by Furka et al. named "string synthesis".
+In this method, the capsules carry no code.
+They are strung like pearls in a necklace and placed into the reaction vessels in stringed form.
 The identity of the capsules, as well as their contents, are stored by their position occupied on the strings.
 After each coupling step, the capsules are redistributed among new strings according to definite rules.